mentalityyyyyyyyy-coder/Crimsonn/Linux.md

 And if you have a phone, why are you reading this?

 There are many distros, ranging from fedora, to distros like Arch, or Gentoo (which unfortunatly you will learn about later.)

+# Installing Fedora.

+Fedora is, if not, the easiest linux distro.
+Lets start with what desktop environment we want.

+Wait wait, what?
+Desktop environment?

+Im not even going to make it sound difficult its just how your desktop looks.

+There is Gnome, and KDE Plasma.
+Basically, Gnome is more like macOS, and KDE Plasma is more like windows.
+But you can change both of them to look like whatever your heart desires.